Domain Setup

 Serving your blog via a /subfolder on your main domain is accomplished via Cloudflare Workers.

 For this setup to work properly, your domain must run via Cloudflare.
+Please follow this guide on Setting up your domain in Cloudflare if you haven't already set up your domain in Cloudflare.

-After you set up your domain in Cloudflare, follow the instructions below and implement the required scripts for your blogstatic blog to run from your domain's /subfolder.
+After you have set up your domain in Cloudflare, follow the instructions below and implement the required scripts for your blogstatic blog to run from your domain's /subfolder.

 After setting up the /subfolder as described below, do not forget to check on "TLS/SSL" settings under your domain in Cloudflare.
 They need to be set in "Full" and Cloudflare tends to put them back to "Flexible" when nameservers resolve for the first time.